EnterpriseDB/barman/doc/manual/42-server-commands.en.md

-As we said in the previous section, server commands work directly on a PostgreSQL server or on its area in Barman, and are useful to check its status, perform maintainance operations, take backups, and manage the WAL archive.
+As we said in the previous section, server commands work directly on a PostgreSQL server or on its area in Barman, and are useful to check its status, perform maintenance operations, take backups, and manage the WAL archive.

 ## `archive-wal`

-The `archive-wal` command execute maintainance operations on WAL files for a given server.
+The `archive-wal` command execute maintenance operations on WAL files for a given server.
 This operations include processing of the WAL files received from the streaming connection or from the `archive_command` or both.